 - After importing the file, there will be a new folder containing complete MBOX emails and other details.

-Import MBOX files into Thunderbird on the Mac platform
+Import MBOX to Thunderbird on the Mac platform

 The import job to move MBOX files into Thunderbird is a little bit different on the Mac platform.